EricL0wry/crm-platform/README.md

 * An OpenWeaterMap API key

 ### API Requirements
 * To run this app locally, you will need a Google Maps billing account and API key.
-Free trials are available and more informatioon can be found at https://developers.google.com/maps/gmp-get-started.
+Free trials are available and more information can be found at https://developers.google.com/maps/gmp-get-started.

 * You will also need an OpenWeatherMap API key.
 Free trials are available at https://openweathermap.org/api.